scramjetorg/reference-apps/js/git-read-issues/README.md

 It prepares the data in a format that will be used in [clickup-add-issues](https://github.com/scramjetorg/reference-apps/tree/main/js/clickup-add-issues) and send it to a topic.

+This sequence validates if the body of issue is empty, if so issue will be skiped.

 > !
 All issues that has been read by this sequence will be labeled as read in a github

 ## Setup